About Charlotte Moore

 That combination of corporate strategy, elite sport, and lived experience of ADHD directly shapes how I coach today.

-I trained with ADDCA, the world’s leading ADHD coach training programme accredited by the ICF and PAAC, and I am currently completing full certification with both governing bodies.
+I trained with ADDCA, the world’s leading ADHD coach training programme accredited by the ICF and PAAC.
+I am a certified ADHD Coach, receiving credentials from ADDCA and PAAC.

 My coaching integrates evidence-based neuroscience, executive function theory, and real-world performance experience to help clients stop fighting their brains and start working with them.